sarahwhitnall/sarahwhitnall.github.io/index.md

 ---

 N&#233;e Smith
-Postdoctoral Scholar
+Lecturer
-Agricultural and Resource Economics
+Department of Agricultural and Resource Economics
+School of Agriculture and Environment
-University of California, Davis
+University of Western Australia

 ![Headshot](/assets/Headshot.jpeg)